mdejean/signpi/README.md

 A subway arrivals sign using an off-the-shelf sign and a Raspberry Pi.
 Powered by the [goodservice.io](https://goodservice.io) API.

+New in 0.5!: Also supports buses & transit globally (font support only for latin-1 right now) via transit.land.

 ### The ugly part

 Each time the display updates, the sign will display `Load`, `ok ok`,